 “There’s been a lot of talk about jailbroken or rooted devices, which essentially means they’ve been wiped clean,” Stephens says.
 “That takes away the security features that have been built into a device, and it can come with a huge risk.”
 You might consider explaining to employees that these altered devices may jeopardize business data, and they should not be used for work purposes.

-We are committed to helping your business succeed.
+We are committed to helping your business reach its potential.
 Our dedicated business banking professionals can help you find the right product to match your business’ needs.
-To learn more about security, please call 1-800-428-7463, visit us online, or visit your nearest Citizens Bank Branch.
+To learn more about security, please call 1-800-428-7463, visit us online, or visit your nearest Citizens Bank branch.